A world standard education facility

-The Neeson-Cripps Academy (NCA) will provide impoverished Cambodian children with high quality education opportunities through enhanced learning spaces, access to the latest digital technologies, teacher training, a focus on STEM education (science, technology, engineering and mathematics) and designated study spaces all within an environment conducive to critical thinking and gaining an understanding of the world.
+The Neeson Cripps Academy (NCA) provides impoverished Cambodian children with high quality education opportunities through enhanced learning spaces, access to the latest digital technologies, teacher training, a focus on STEM education (science, technology, engineering and mathematics) and designated study spaces, all within an environment conducive to critical thinking and gaining an understanding of the world.

 “We feel privileged to continue our work with the Cambodian Children’s Fund”